 - Know when to quit.

-The problem with most craps players is that they don’t do either.
+The problem with most craps players is that they don’t do either and don’t know the craps rules.
 They don’t know enough about the game to realize they’re throwing their money away on proposition bets or other bets with relatively high house advantages.
 Even if they’re smart, solid players, they don’t have the discipline after hours at the table to stick to the bets with the lowest house advantage.
 That is, they get tired, bored, or develop a sense of desperation when losing, such that they lose control and start making stupid bets.
 In other words, they don’t know when to quit.

 Part of learning the game of craps and becoming a threat to the casino is learning to recognize when these feelings start creeping in and not let them take control.
 You must learn to be honest with yourself and be able to tell yourself, “I’m tired and not thinking straight, I need to color out and take a break.”